General Terms and Conditions

 (b) “OPTIMA™ Comprehensive Visibility & Reputation Management” consists of (i) submission, verification, management and monitoring of business listing information and other Content with respect to up to five Platforms selected by Publisher or Advertiser (from a list provided by Publisher), (ii) development and hosting of a mobile responsive Testimonial Page using Advertiser’s Content in one of several templated design options, and (iii) reputation management assistance, including guidance, advice, and certain business tools intended to help Advertiser aggregate existing testimonials and generate additional feedback from Advertiser’s customers.

 (c) “OPTIMA™ Premium Visibility & Reputation Management” consists of all Services described in the Comprehensive Package, above, but with listings presence management provided at up to eight Platforms, additional more sophisticated design template options for the Testimonial Page, and the addition of a news and announcements section on the Testimonial Page.

-(d) “OPTIMA™ Platinum Program“ consists of all of the services described in the Premium Package above, but with a rich content website template featuring deeper narrative content and other attractive design or navigation elements, the +Social features described below, including a total of up to 20 AMP-Assisted Posts annually.
+(d) “OPTIMA™ Platinum Program“ consists of all of the services described in the Premium Package above, but with a website template featuring deeper narrative content and other attractive design or navigation elements, the +Social features described below, and includes a total of up to 12 additional AMP-Assisted Posts during the Product Term.

 (e) “+Social” OPTIMA™ provides a social media presence management add-on to any of the Baseline, Comprehensive, or Premium Packages consisting of the creation and management of a Facebook business page and includes assistance from Publisher in periodically making Posts across one or more sites, including on Facebook, in the form of Google Posts, Posts, and/or to update the news and announcements section of Advertiser’s Testimonial Page up to eight times per year.